myIR, payments and more

 If you have income from other sources such as interest, dividends, rental or business income, you may still be required to have an end-of-year repayment obligation.

 |If your pay period is ...||the repayment threshold is ...|

 For borrowers in New Zealand with more than one job, you can apply for a student loan special deduction rate for your secondary earnings if you earn less than the pay period repayment threshold from your main job.
 You can apply for a reduced rate through your myIR Secure Online Services account.
 This ensures you're paying the right amount toward your student loan.

 If you're studying full-time and working, you can apply for a repayment deduction exemption.
 This means you don't have to use tax codes with "SL" and you won't have student loan deductions from your pay.
-To qualify you need to be studying full-time in New Zealand and expect to earn less than the annual repayment threshold ($19,084 for the 2013 and 2014 tax years).
+To qualify you need to be studying full-time in New Zealand and expect to earn less than the annual repayment threshold ($19,084).

 You can apply for this exemption through your myIR Secure Online Services account.